24 Hours Hotline: +86 137-3541-1378

 The best way to explore Beihai is by taking a leisurely stroll along the lake’s shore, crossing the charming stone bridges, and stopping to sit under one of the park’s ancient trees.
 It’s a peaceful place to reflect, read, or just enjoy the sounds of the city melting away.
 This is also where you’ll find some of the most iconic historical structures in Beijing, including the Nine-Dragon Screen and the White Pagoda.

-Travel Tip: Pro Tip: Bring a snack or tea—Beihai Park has a very relaxing vibe, and you’ll want to linger a little longer.
+Travel Tip: Bring a snack or tea—Beihai Park has a very relaxing vibe, and you’ll want to linger a little longer.
 There are also small traditional tea houses where you can enjoy a cup of tea while soaking up the beautiful surroundings.

 2. Why Visit in April?